yash0224/Property-Rental-Agency/README.md

 2. npm install
 3. nodemon server

-- Construct the database by refering through the `er-diagram-DBMS.pdf` file in the repo.
+- Construct the database by referring through the `er-diagram-DBMS.pdf` file in the repo.
 - Connect to you respective database